Appeasement: Abyssinia crisis

 Earlier, in April 1935, Italy had joined Britain and France in protest against German rearmament.
-France was anxious to placate Mussolini to keep him away from an alliance with Germany.
 Britain was less hostile to Germany and set the pace in imposing sanctions and moved a naval fleet into the Mediterranean, but in November 1935, British Foreign Secretary Sir Samuel Hoare and French Prime Minister, Pierre Laval had secret discussions in which they agreed to concede two thirds of Abyssinia to Italy.
 However, the press leaked the content of the discussions, and a public outcry forced Hoare and Laval to resign.
-In May 1936, undeterred by sanctions, Italy captured Addis Ababa, the Abyssinian capital, and proclaimed Victor Emmanuel III as Emperor of Ethiopia.
-In July the League abandoned sanctions.
-The episode, in which sanctions were incomplete and appeared to be easily given up, seriously discredited the League.
+This effectively cancelled out British attempts at resuming traditional non-League diplomatic tactics to keep Italy aboard the Stresa Front, as Britain had taken with the agreements with Germany, and by the three principal remaining guarantors of the League operating so blatantly outside the League at the expense of another member, doomed its already tottering credibility in public eyes.
+After Abyssinia international crises like the Czechoslovak crisis were barely even referred to the League, the traditional diplomacy having resumed its place in international affairs.
+Wilsonian idealism was now definitely dead, if it had ever truly been alive.